FranVlahovic/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 - [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
 Free, but requires an account.
 - The [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is another good starting point.
 There are helpful examples and interactive sections.
 - [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
-- This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
+- This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from FreeCodeCamp is another decent resource.
 - [Flexbox Crash Course](https://www.youtube.com/watch?v=3YW65K6LcIA) is a nice resource by Traversy Media.
+- [What The Flexbox?!](https://youtube.com/playlist?list=PLu8EoSxDXHP7xj_y6NIAhy0wuCd4uVdid&feature=shared) comprehensive video course by Wes Bos.
 - For more interactive demos, try the [Scrim on the `justify-content` property](https://scrimba.com/learn/flexbox/justify-content-flexbox-tutorial-cVWPacR) and the [Scrim on the `align-items` property](https://scrimba.com/learn/flexbox/align-items-flexbox-tutorial-cJqymH9).
 Note that these Scrims require logging into Scrimba in order to view.